 The first measure of how much of a good worker you are is how professional and responsible you can be.

-Regardless of the job, YOU will always be responsible for the quality of YOUR WORK and be held accountable for it.
+Regardless of the job, YOU will always be responsible for the quality of YOUR WORK and attention to detail, and be held accountable for it.